fairDataSociety/FIPs/text/0060-personal-storage.md

 # Summary
 One of the most obvious uses of a storage service is to store files in folders under a user profile.
-On a public storage network, the data that belongs to the user must be structured, encrypted, access controlled and mountable.
+On a public storage network, the data that belongs to the user must be encrypted, access controlled, structured and mountable.
-The detailed solution below derives the Personal Storage of the user from their wallet and allows to create multiple drives that can be shared between other users for reading its content.
+The detailed solution below derives the Personal Storage of the user from their wallet and allows to create multiple drives that can be shared with other users for reading its content.

 # Context, motivation and guide level explanation
 Services like Dropbox, Google Drive or Microsoft OneDrive provide storage capacity for users that is mountable to their filesystem and it can be accessible only to the owner or can be shared with other users.

-The Personal Storage concept of FDS aims at the same functionality but operates on decentralized storage networks as well.
+The Personal Storage concept of FDP aims at the same functionality but operates on decentralized storage networks as well.
-Top on that, the solution elaborated here has automatic versioning on the uploaded data.
+In addition, the solution elaborated here has automatic versioning on the uploaded data.

-Users are represented as HD wallets from which multiple assymetric keypairs can be generated.
+A hierarchical deterministic wallet (HD walet), from which multiple asymmetric key pairs can be derived, represents a single user account.

-Each derived key acts as a _POD_ in this concept which can be seem as a _drive_ for storing personal data.
+Each derived key acts as a _POD_ in this concept which can be seen as a _drive_ for storing personal data.
-The PODs have their own IAAS within which directories and files can be referenced (for more information read [IAAS document](./0013-iaas.md)).
+The PODs have their own Identity Anchored Address Space (IAAS) within which directories and files can be referenced (for more information read [IAAS document](./0013-iaas.md)).
-Because PODs have different keys signing the content, one cannot associate PODs to an identity - unless the user wants to do that.
+Because PODs have different keys signing the content, one cannot associate PODs to a user account - unless the user wants to do that.

-DApps can interact with individual PODs of the user preventing reading more information that those must handle.
+DApps can only interact with individual PODs of the user preventing reading more information than needed.
 Nevertheless, there must be trusted DApps that manage all PODs of the user so that user can remove/list/add PODs of its Personal storage.
-The trusted dApps by FDP are:
+Such trusted dApps are:
-- FairDrive
+- Fairdrive
 - FairOS
 - FDP-CLI